LogtalkDotOrg/logtalk3/adapters/unsupported/NOTES.md

-This folder contains adapter files for Prolog compilers that are not yet officially supported or no longer supported.
+This folder contains adapter files for Prolog compilers that are not yet officially supported or no longer supported due to lack of compliance with standards and/or unfixed bugs.
 Follows some notes on these compilers.

 Amzi!
 Prolog 7.6.1 and later versions